-When an Order is completed, all the Expenses attached to that order and any related Dispatches will appear in the Bill Posting module, much as the Order will appear in Invoicing.
+When an order is completed, all the Expenses attached to that order and any related Dispatches will appear in the Bill Posting module, much as the Order will appear in Invoicing.
 While it is possible to post these related Bills along with the Invoice – as we explained in Posting and Transmitting Invoices – you may also choose to post the Bills separately.

 Creating Stand-Alone Bills

-To do so, navigate to the Payables list using the left navigation, and click on the ‘Create’ button at the top of the list.
+Navigate to the Payables list using the left navigation, and click on the ‘Create’ button at the top of the list.
 This will bring up the Create Bill page.

-Fill out the remaining fields and click ‘Create’.
+Fill out the remaining fields and click ‘Create.’
 This will take you to the newly-created Bill Record, where you can add the actual Payable Charges.

-To do so, click on the ‘Add Payable Charge’ button – this will bring up some in-line fields, directly below the Payable Charges list.
-Select the Charge Type, number of units, Unit Rate, and any taxes, then click ‘Add Line’ to add the line to the Bill.
+To do so, click on the ‘Add Payable Charge’ button – this will bring up some in-line fields directly below the Payable Charges list.
+Select the Charge Type, the number of units, Unit Rate, and any taxes, then click ‘Add Line’ to add the line to the Bill.
 Continue this process for any additional charges.

 Wait For The Invoice

 Before they are posted, Bills are provisional – they are based on the expenses from an Order or Dispatch, but if those expenses are based on a Vendor’s quote, they may very well change once the actual invoice arrives.
 This is particularly true of carrier invoices, where additional costs or charges may have been incurred during the trip.
 Because of all this, you will want to wait until the actual Invoice arrives before posting a bill from a Vendor.

 To see all the Bills waiting to be posted, navigate to the Bill Posting module using the left navigation.
 The listed Bills include those from completed Orders and Dispatches and any stand-alone Bills that have been entered into the system.